sdras/js-explorer/README.md

 For example, let's say you ran the explorer and at the end when it prompts you to save, you saved `Array.slice()` as "That one I always mix up with the other one!"
 You would type `lookup That one I always mix up with the other one!`

-A more simple example might be `slice`, in which case you would run `lookup slice`.
+A more simple example might be `homeslice`, in which case you would run `lookup homeslice`.

 ```
 clearlookup